bhanzelka/bhanzelka.github.io/README.md

 I also believe that this project touches on the CS department goal : "To understand the concepts and techniques of object-oriented software design."
 I wouldn't have been able to even attempt a project like this if it wasn't for all of the concepts and techinques that I have learned throughout my degree.
 I felt like ultimately I was prepared for the project thanks to the previous classes.

+This project addressed the computer science learning goals :
+1. **To understand the concepts and techniques of object-oriented software design**
+2. **Develop effective problem-solving skills.**

+This project addressed the Westminster college-wide learning goals :
+1. **Critical Thinking**
+2. **Creativity**

 ### [One Time Pad Encryption](https://github.com/bhanzelka/CMPTsecurityHW3)

 This is an assignment that I completed during my Computer Security course at Westminster College.
 This application features one time pad encryption and decryption.
 I find OTP's particularly interesting because they cannot be cracked or brute forced unless you have the original shared key.
 The application is simple to use, you input your message and your key that is of the same length or greater length than the message you want to encrypt.
 Afterwards, the program will output your message in both plain text and cypher text.

+This project addressed the computer science learning goals :
+1. **Attaining a system-level understanding of the computer**
+2. **Develop effective problem-solving skills.**

+This project addressed the Westminster college-wide learning goal :
+1. **Critical Thinking**

 ### [Spelic](https://github.com/BernardKintzing/Spelic)